CyberDataLab/FADE/Readme.md

 ### On Linux

-1. For production, add the following line to your sudoers configuration (via sudo visudo), replacing <username> with your actual Linux username:
+1. For production, add the following line to your sudoers configuration (via sudo visudo -f /etc/sudoers.d/tools), replacing <username> with your actual Linux username:
    ```text
    <username> ALL=(ALL) NOPASSWD: /usr/bin/tshark
    ```